-- working independently and in groups, - handling relevant theories and methods for the analysis of a delimited problem within International Studies, and - presenting ideas, arguments and research results within International Studies in an appropriate academic form, both orally and in writing.
-Supervision: A professor will be allocated as supervisor during the project period.
-LISE-3 Theories of International Relations [5 ECTS] Course description This course will provide knowledge and understanding of basic theories and methods within the field of international relations such as realism, liberalism, social constructivism and Marxism.
-It will also provide you with skills in analyzing and reflecting on basic theories of international relations as well as competencies in a) considering the relevance of basic theories within the field of international relations in relation to issues such as international conflicts, international cooperation, or the role played by state and non-state actors in world politics, and b) communicating about issues in international relations theory in a clear written English.
-Course sessions: TBA Assessment Portfolio, with a specific grade awarded.

-LISE-3 Contemporary International Conflicts [5 ECTS]
+LISE-BA-3 Theories of International Relations [5 ECTS]

 Course description

-This course will provide knowledge and understanding of contemporary and/or recent historical international conflicts.
-You obtain skills in analyzing and reflecting on the significance of contemporary international conflicts, and comprehending the context, causes, and dynamics of a range of ongoing conflicts around the world.
+This course will provide knowledge and understanding of basic theories and methods within the field of international relations such as realism, liberalism, social constructivism and Marxism.
+It will also provide you with skills in analyzing and reflecting on basic theories of international relations as well as competencies in considering the relevance of basic theories within the field of international relations in relation to issues such as international conflicts, international cooperation, or the role played by state and non-state actors in world.

-Please note that a series of discussions is part of this module, and that active participation is a condition for passing the exam.

-Course sessions: TBA

 Assessment

 Portfolio, with a specific grade awarded.

+LISE-BA-3 Contemporary International Conflicts [5 ECTS] Course description This course will provide knowledge and understanding of contemporary and/or recent historical international conflicts.
+This involves a range of significant ongoing conflicts, as well as recent international conflicts in which instructors have particular expertise or knowledge.
+Please note that a series of discussions is part of this module, and that active participation is a condition for passing the exam.
+Assessment Portfolio, with a specific grade awarded.

-LISE-3 International Relations Project [10 ECTS] NO SEPARATE COURSE To participate in the module (project), it is required that the portfolios for 'Contemporary International Conflicts' and 'Theories of International Relations' have been submitted.
+LISE-BA-3 International Relations Project [10 ECTS] NO SEPARATE COURSE To participate in the module (project), it is required that the portfolios for 'Contemporary International Conflicts' and 'Theories of International Relations' have been submitted.
 Project description The module consists of lecturer-supervised problem-oriented project work within the field of International Relations.
 Students should gain knowledge about a delimited topic within the field of International Relations on the basis of the project.
 The topic must derive from the two project courses above.
 Furthermore, students should acquire skills in:

-- formulating a scientifically relevant problem within International Relations, - applying relevant theories and methods for the analysis of the formulated problem - communicating ideas, arguments and research results within complex problems in International Relations in a convincing, well-argued and precisely phrased academic form, both in writing and orally.
+- formulating a scientifically relevant problem within International Relations, - applying relevant theories and methods for the analysis of the formulated problem communicating ideas, arguments and research results within complex problems in International Relations in a convincing, well-argued and precisely phrased academic form, both in writing and orally.
 Finally, students should obtain competencies in: